 The Hospital for Special Surgery Hand Therapy Fellowship is a clinically-based training program for experienced physical and occupational therapists seeking to specialize in hand therapy.

-the mission of the program is to provide these therapists with a comprehensive, structured program of clinical and didactic experiences for the development of advanced clinical reasoning, skills, and behaviors in hand and upper extremity rehabilitation.
+Accredited by the American Board of Physical Therapy Residency and Fellowship Education, the mission of the program is to provide these therapists with a comprehensive, structured program of clinical and didactic experiences for the development of advanced clinical reasoning, skills, and behaviors in hand and upper extremity rehabilitation.

 The Hand Therapy Fellowship is a full-time, 9-month program.
 The fellow works 35-40 hours per week, spending approximately 50% of their time in educational experiences and 50% providing supervised patient care.
 A salary proportional to a 50% case load is provided.

 Application Form (pdf)

 Location: Hospital for Special Surgery, Hand Therapy Center